-Astrology - Biochemistry Metaphysics

-Astrological SEARCHLIGHT The .\$1.00

-How Planets Affect People

-Practical Astrology For Everybody .
-1.00

-Mechanical Aspectarian, The Improved .
-1.00

-Astrological Bulletina Magazine per year .
-2.00

-Improved Planetary Hour Book, Perpetual .
-1.00

-Student's Chart Reader of Horoscope Indications .
-1.00

-Planetary Daily Guide For All is the Moon's Sign Book (annual) .
-1.00

-Planet Vulcan, The 50

-Fixed Stars in Astrology 40

-Astrological Satellite, The 40

-Horoscope Blanks, labor saving, per 100 65

-Works of Master Astrologers, Extracts From

-Handy Booklet of Useful Tables for Students

-The A to Z Horoscope Delineator, New Third Edition \$4.00

-Astrologian Outfit, a complete study set .
-5.00

-(Purchasers should state birth date and birth place when ordering "Ou tfit.")

-METAPHYSICAL

-Health and Attainment Through Cosmic Vibrations .
-1.00

-BOOKS ON BIOCHEMISTRY

-Biochemistry vs. The Germ Theory 25

-Twelve Cell Salts and Their Relation to the Zodiac 25

-Descriptive Catalogue FREE.
-HOROSCOPE BLANKS

-Chemistry of the Cosmos ...

-Seven by nine, printed on good paper, circular chart; latest design, most convenient form for recording and filing; a good blank form is an aid to accuracy.
+Astrology - Biochemistry Metaphysics Astrological SEARCHLIGHT The.
+How Planets Affect People.
+Practical Astrology For Everybody.
+Mechanical Aspectarian, The Improved.
+Astrological Bulletina Magazine per year.
+Improved Planetary Hour Book, Perpetual.
+Student's Chart Reader of Horoscope Indications.
+Planetary Daily Guide For All is the Moon's Sign Book (annual).
+Planet Vulcan, The.
+Fixed Stars in Astrology.
+Astrological Satellite, The.
+Horoscope Blanks, labor saving, per 100.
+Works of Master Astrologers, Extracts From.
+Handy Booklet of Useful Tables for Students.
+The A to Z Horoscope Delineator, New Third Edition. .
+1.00 .
+1.00 .
+1.00 .
+2.00 .
+1.00 .
+1.00 .
+1.00 Astrologian Outfit, a complete study set .
+5.00 Health and Attainment Through Cosmic Vibrations BOOKS ON BIOCHEMISTRY .
+1.00 Biochemistry vs. The Germ Theory Twelve Cell Salts and Their Relation to the Zodiac Chemistry of the Cosmos Descriptive Catalogue FREE.
+25 HOROSCOPE BLANKS Seven by nine, printed on good paper, circular chart; latest design, most convenient form for recording and filing; a good blank form is an aid to accuracy.
 These charts are everywhere considered the best for students or practitioners.
 Block of 100 blanks, 65c postpaid.

-THE MECHANICAL ASPECTARIAN

-We have a practical mechanical device which will pick out all the aspects to planets in the birth chart and in the progressed chart and lay them before your eyes so that you do not have to count-you do not have to calculate-for there they are as if by magic. \$1.00.
-INSTRUCTIONS-25 EX-TRA BLANKS, BOOKLET.
+THE MECHANICAL ASPECTARIAN We have a practical mechanical device which will pick out all the aspects to planets in the birth chart and in the progressed chart and lay them before your eyes so that you do not have to count-you do not have to calculate-for there they are as if by magic. \$1.00.
+INSTRUCTIONS-25 EXTRA BLANKS.
+BOOKLET.
 "Health and Attainment Through Cosmic Vibrations" is a book which gives the laws of health and success from metaphysical and astrological standpoints.
 Helpful, inspiring.
 Many who buy one copy, after reading it purchase several more to give to loved ones.
 Price \$1.00.

-LLEWELLYN COLLEGE OF ASTROLOGY

-Box 1368, Los Angeles, Calif.
+LLEWELLYN COLLEGE OF ASTROLOGY Box 1368, Los Angeles, Calif.

 Sample Copy Astrological Magazine and Catalogue FREE

 AN UNUSUAL OFFERING FOR CHRISTMAS

 Everyone has a list of relatives or friends to whom they send inexpensive Christmas remembrances, usually in the form of cards, calendars or mottoes.
 There is no gift more appropriate, of more value, and which may in many cases turn the course of a whole life than a copy of

 LIFE'S NEW PSALM

 By Henry Christeen Warnack (See full description on inside front cover page)

 IN FORM AND CONTENT IT IS AN IDEAL CHRISTMAS GIFT

 Handsomely bound in copper colored Castilian (alligator finish), printed on heavy antique, India tinted book paper.
-Each packed in an individual mailing envelope of stout structure, and attractively printed.
+Each packed in an individual mailing envelope of atout structure, and attractively printed.
 They will be furnished in quantities at the following prices:

-Two for \$1.10; three for \$1.60; four for \$2.00; six for \$2.90 One dozen for Five Dollars.
-Prices for larger quantities on application Single copies-sixty cents postpaid ALL ORDERS SHIPPED THE SAME DAY RECEIVED
+Two for \$1.10; three for \$1.60; four for \$2.00; six for \$2.90

+One dozen for Five Dollars.
+Prices for larger quantities on application

+Single copies-sixty cents postpaid

+ALL ORDERS SHIPPED THE SAME DAY RECEIVED

-Address All Orders to NEW ERA PRESS
+Address All Orders to

+NEW ERA PRESS

 Box 1240 Station C

 Los Angeles, Cal.

-WONDERFUL PSYCHIC EXPERIENCES of Los Angeles Mediums

-a 40 pp. book with 8 portraits in which seven Los Angeles mediums relate their marvelous experiences demonstrating SOUL FLIGHT, SPIRIT HEALING, PROPHECY, VISION, PROPHETIC DREAMS, REMARKABLE MESSAGES wondrously fulfilled, and other strange phases of BORDERLAND EXPERIENCES.

-Marvel of Cheapness-25c post paid SEND FOR FREE LIST OF OUR OCCULT BOOKS
+WONDERFUL PSYCHIC EXPERIENCES of Los Angeles Mediums a 40 pp. book with 8 portraits in which seven Los Angeles mediums relate their marvelous experiences demonstrating SOUL FLIGHT, SPIRIT HEALING, PROPHECY, VISION, PROPHETIC DREAMS, REMARKABLE MESSAGES wondrously fulfilled, and other strange phases of BORDERLAND EXPERIENCES.
+Marvel of Cheapness-25c post paid SEND FOR FREE LIST OF OUR OCCULT BOOKS REASON QUARTERLY Edited by REV. B. F. Austin, M.A., D.D., Ex-President Alma College, Canada "REASON" published 20 years, an acknowledged leader in Spiritualism, Advanced Thought, Health and Healing, etc. 100 pp. - 25c Those ordering PSYCHIC EXPERIENCES may ask for free sample copy of REASON The Austin Publishing Company Los Angeles, Cal.

-REASON QUARTERLY

-Edited by REV. B. F. Austin, M.A., D.D., Ex-President Alma College, Canada "REASON" published 20 years, an acknowledged leader in Spiritualism, Advanced Thought, Health and Healing, etc.

-100 pp. - 25c Those ordering PSYCHIC EXPERIENCES may ask for free sample copy of REASON The Austin Publishing Company the Eastern Adepts

-Los Angeles, Cal.